trinsic-id/v2-sdk/docs/reference/proto/index.md

 <a name="services-account-v1-AuthorizeWebhookRequest"></a>

 ### AuthorizeWebhookRequest
-Authorize ecosystem to receive wallet events
+Authorize ecosystem to receive wallet envents

 | Field | Type | Description |